Suicide molecule that floats undetected into over-active immune cells responsible for rheumatoid arthritis.

 Perlman said the next step is to develop nanotechnology for a more precise method of delivering the drug.
 His research was supported by the National Institute of Arthritis, Musculoskeletal and Skin Diseases and the National Institute of Allergy and Infectious Disease.

-*News Release by Northwestern University: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Northwestern University).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.